canonical/cloud-init/doc/rtd/explanation/format.rst

 -----------

 A cloud-config-archive is a way to specify more than one type of data using YAML.
-It can be seen as an alternative to building a MIME multi-part archive for those that would prefer to use YAML.
+Since building a MIME multipart archive can be somewhat unwieldly to build by hand or requires using a cloud-init helper utility, the cloud-config-archive provides a simpler alternative to building the MIME multi-part archive for those that would prefer to use YAML.

 The format is a list of dictionaries.

 Required fields:

-* ``type``: The content type of the MIME part
+* ``type``: The :ref:`Content-Type<user_data_formats-content_types>`
+  identifier for the type of user data in content
-* ``content``: The configuration for the MIME part
+* ``content``: The user data configuration

 Optional fields:

-* ``launch-index``: The EC2 Launch-Index header in the MIME part
+* ``launch-index``: The EC2 Launch-Index (if applicable)
-* ``filename``: The filename of the Content-Disposition header in the MIME part.
-This does not correspond to any local system file.
+* ``filename``: This field is only used if using a user data format that requires a filename in a MIME part.
+This is unrelated to any local system file.

-All other fields will be added unedited to the MIME part as headers.
+All other fields will be interpreted as a MIME part header.

 Jinja template
 ==============

-| **Header:** ## template: jinja
-| **Content-Type:** text/jinja

 Example cloud-config
 --------------------